-Lindsey Krinks is Co-founder and Interim Co-Director of Open Table Nashville.
+Lindsey Krinks serves as Co-founder and Director of Advocacy at Open Table Nashville.
 For over a decade, she has worked on the underside of Nashville—the streets, encampments, jails, slums, and underpasses—while also working with faith leaders, community organizers, and public officials to make the city more hospitable and just.
-Lindsey is passionate about education and evidence-based practices that affirm the dignity, agency, and humanity of all people.
-She was ordained in 2013 and serves as an interfaith street chaplain.
-She graduated from Vanderbilt Divinity School in 2013 with a Masters of Theological Studies degree and is on the Alumni Council and is on the board of the Nashville Coalition for the Homeless.
-Her first book, Praying With Our Feet, is forthcoming though Brazos Press, a division of Baker Publishing, and is set for release in March of 2021.
+Lindsey was ordained in 2013 and serves as an interfaith street chaplain.
+She graduated from Vanderbilt Divinity School in 2013 with a Masters of Theological Studies degree and is on the board of the Nashville Coalition for the Homeless.
+Her book Praying With Our Feet: Pursuing Justice & Healing on the Streets came out in February of 2021 through Brazos Press and can be purchased anywhere books are sold.
 On any given day, Lindsey can be found in tent cities, washing feet on the streets, marching for change, or foraging for native herbs and plants.
-To learn more about Lindsey’s work, visit her blog.
+To learn more about Lindsey’s work and writing, visit her blog or her website.

-Allie joined Open Table Nashville’s staff in August of 2019.
-She has volunteered with Open Table Nashville since OTN’s founding in 2010.
-Previous to her work as OTN’s executive assistant, Allie served as a pastor for 5 years at a local church in Goodlettsville.
-Allie has dedicated her academic career to the study of theology and is deeply interested in the intersections that exist between spirituality and justice.
-In December, Allie will graduate with her Masters of Divinity from Lipscomb University.
+Allie joined Open Table Nashville’s staff in August of 2019 after volunteering with OTN since its founding in 2010.
+Previous to her work as OTN’s operations coordinator, Allie served as a pastor for five years at a local church in Goodlettsville and graduated with her Masters of Divinity from Lipscomb University in 2019.
+She has dedicated her academic career to the study of theology and is deeply interested in the intersections that exist between spirituality and justice.
 Allie is so excited to be a part of the staff at Open Table Nashville because she is passionate about journeying alongside the marginalized.
 If she isn’t hanging out with her twin sister or watching Netflix, you can find Allie reading on her back porch, inviting herself over to her friends’ houses, or eating a snack.

-Edward comes to OTN from the community organizing family here in Nashville, working with several local grassroots organizations and nonprofits.
+Edward comes to Open Table Nashville from the community organizing family in Nashville, working with several local grassroots organizations and nonprofits.
 Edward moved to Nashville in early 2018 from Washington where he went to college at The Evergreen State, triple majoring in Communications, Acting, and Political Economics.
 His goal is to de-professionalize community organizing in order to bring politics back to the people.
 Because of this goal he can be found canvassing in your neighborhood sometime soon.

 India holds a bachelor of science degree in dietetics and global health from the University of Wisconsin – Madison.
 She is a Midwest transplant who came to Nashville to pursue her master of public health degree at Vanderbilt.
 She started as a volunteer and immediately fell in love with the Open Table Nashville way – building relationships and standing in solidarity with our friends.
 She wants to spend her career working with and advocating for people experiencing homelessness and affordable housing by merging efforts from local government, advocacy, and research sectors.
 She believes housing is a fundamental human right and supports housing first models.